Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

     }
     ```

-### Web application and Resource server in the same application
+### Web application and Resource server in one application

 This scenario supports `Web application` and `Resource server` in one application.